 - Interest in BBM’s enterprise offerings.
 For instance, 400 customers are trying our new BBM Meetings mobile collaboration app, including many carriers, said Chen (note: we just released the Microsoft Outlook plug-in for BBM Meetings).
 As for BBM Enterprise (formerly known as BBM Protected), the secure, encrypted version of our popular mobile messaging app, the United States Government’s IRS is a new paying customer, said Chen.

 - Customer interest in our other enterprise solutions.
-They include WorkLife, our solution to give enterprises a ‘soft SIM’ card to ease their financial management of employees’ BYOD phones, as well as the just-launched BlackBerry IoT Platform in medical and logistics industries.
+These include the just-launched BlackBerry IoT Platform in medical and logistics industries.
 This builds upon our foundation in the automotive industry, where our closely-related QNX platform is the longtime market leader and has just been used in its 50-millionth car infotainment system.

 - The growth of BBM as a mobile commerce and advertising platform.
 BBM, which recently hit 100 million installations via the Google Play (Android) store, is already handling 20 billion ad requests per month, said Chen.
 We have also launched digital goods such as custom PINs (see a good summary of all our activity here).